The Only PCS Moving Checklist You Need: How To Maximize Your Move (and Your Savings)

 Service members who are single or are not moving with family members can also opt to live in barracks or a dorm-style situation.
 This means potentially sharing rooms and common living areas.
 Members will not receive a housing allowance, but they are not responsible for paying rent or utilities.

 What option you decide to go with depends on your preferences, family situation, and whether or not you want to find housing on your own.
-Each of these has their advantages and disadvantages, which is why it’s essential that you knock this item off of your PCS moving checklist early.
+Each of these has its advantages and disadvantages, which is why it’s essential that you knock this item off of your PCS moving checklist early.

-3. Start the Packing Process.
+3. Start the Packing Process

 This can be a time-consuming process that you shouldn’t rush if you can help it.
 Giving yourself more than a month from the move date is best, but if you don’t have that kind of time, you can still expedite the packing process by staying organized and moving through one room at a time.
-Start by determining what you’d like to bring and what you’re going to donate or get rid of.
+Start by determining what you’d like to bring and what you’re going to donate or declutter.
 This ensures that you’re only bringing what you really want to have in your next house.

 If you’re using movers, it’s helpful to have a representative come over ahead of time and conduct a pre-move survey of what needs to be packed and moved, so they have a better idea of how many supplies to bring and if there are any items that require special attention.